 Douglas fir can be left untreated or given an attractive colour finish.
 For ideas, see examples of our oil and stain finishes for wood.

-This variety also gives very pleasing results with charring.
+This variety gives very pleasing results with charring.
 On request, we can apply the traditional Japanese Shou Sugi Ban technique in our own workshop, then seal the unique charred surface to preserve it.
 Charred Douglas fir withstands weather conditions well and acquires a lovely patina over time, with the grain of the wood always remaining visible.